 Container gardening has long been a popular way for apartment dwellers and others to enjoy the benefits of a delicious vegetable garden or a beautiful flower garden within the space they have available.
-There are many varieties of flowers, vegetables and other plants that are perfectly suited to these small spaces, and living in an apartment, townhouse or other small area need not mean forgoing your favorite hobby.
+There are many varieties of flowers, vegetables, and other plants that are perfectly suited to these small spaces, and living in an apartment, townhouse or other small areas need not mean forgoing your favorite hobby.

 While starting a container garden is a great way for plant lovers to make the most use of limited space, the fact that space is so tight can also mean less margin for error.
-That is why it is so important for container gardeners to be on the lookout for any problems with their plants and flowers
+That is why it is so important for container gardeners to be on the lookout for any problems with their plants and flowers.

 There are a number of common problems that the container garden may encounter, including:

 Tall, spindly plants with little or no production – this problem is often caused by an absence of sufficient light.
 If this happens to you, artificial lighting may be the answer.
 If artificial lighting is already being used, the duration can be increased.